 Take the time to think about whether running a multilingual offering makes sense for your software solution.
 There are certainly many benefits to running a multilingual site, but you need to be prepared for the drawbacks that come with this business model.

-5. SEO Optimized Feature Pages
+6. SEO Optimized Feature Pages

 The core features of your product offering generally align with keywords that prospective customers are searching for.
-Creating SEO-optimized feature pages enables you to rank for bottom of the sales funnel terms with a high conversion rate.
+Creating SEO-optimized feature pages enables you to rank for the bottom of the sales funnel terms with a high conversion rate.

 There are certain best practices to follow when optimizing your feature pages for keywords.